-If you are an experienced mountaineer/hill walker you may want to stay a while and explore the Cuillins on foot, but note we used the word “experienced”; as a country afternoon walker you will get away with a gentle clamber round to Coruisk but even then it can be boggy and is strewn with granite boulders to turn your ankle; for the rest, best viewed from the bottom.
+If you are an experienced mountaineer/hill walker you may want to stay a while and explore the Cuillins on foot, but note we used the word “experienced”; as a country afternoon walker you will get away with a gentle clamber round to Coruisk but even then it can be boggy and is strewn with granite boulders to turn your ankle; for the rest of us, best viewed from the bottom.

 Loch Scresort (Rum)

 This is a very popular anchorage; it is easy to get in and out, there’s plenty of room and there are some services ashore.
 There is also the attraction of Kinloch Castle (more of which later).
 The island is owned by Scottish Natural Heritage and some of it has been designated as an SSI.
 These days there are no restrictions on rambling on the island but you are expected to treat it with respect.
 There are guided walks available, you can hire bicycles or just do one of their nature trails.
 The Castle is open with guided tours during the summer.